MicheleMasini1996/BFF/README.md

 HAE_fast2(Ms, av_eq, level, m; op_eq=op_eq)
 ```

+# Code to reproduce the results of "One-sided DI-QKD secure against coherent attacks over long distances"
 We can compute the keyrate in a 1SDI scenario imposing full statistics using
 ```julia
 include("1SDI.jl")